LoshiniRP/DATA-SCIENCE-EX-NO-3/README.md

 To read the given data and perform Feature Encoding and Transformation process and save the data to a file.

 # ALGORITHM:
-STEP 1:Read the given Data.
+STEP 1: Read the given Data.

-STEP 2:Clean the Data Set using Data Cleaning Process.
+STEP 2: Clean the Data Set using Data Cleaning Process.

-STEP 3:Apply Feature Encoding for the feature in the data set.
+STEP 3: Apply Feature Encoding for the feature in the data set.

-STEP 4:Apply Feature Transformation for the feature in the data set.
+STEP 4: Apply Feature Transformation for the feature in the data set.

-STEP 5:Save the data to the file.
+STEP 5: Save the data to the file.

 # FEATURE ENCODING:
 1. Ordinal Encoding